HiMamaInc/payrix/README.md

 - `Payrix::Search.greater`
 - `Payrix::Search.less`

+> Note: Field names can be provided as either symbols (`:status`) or dot-notation strings (`'merchant.entity.login.division'`) when querying nested attributes.

 The interface of all operators follows `.operator(:field, value)`.

 Use compound operators to make combinations of simple and other compound operators.